tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 #### Strengths

-<u>Anonymity properties</u> - TumbleBit provides unlinkability without the need to trust the Tumbler service (i.e. untrusted intermediary). [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Anonymity properties.
+TumbleBit provides unlinkability without the need to trust the Tumbler service (i.e. untrusted intermediary). [[2]](https://eprint.iacr.org/2016/575.pdf)

-<u>Denial of Service (DoS) and Sybil protection</u> - "*TumbleBit uses transaction fees to resist DoS and Sybil attacks.*" [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Denial of Service (DoS) and Sybil protection.
+"TumbleBit uses transaction fees to resist DoS and Sybil attacks."
+[2]

-<u>Balance</u> - "*The system should not be exploited to print new money or steal money, even when parties collude.*"  [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Balance.
+"The system should not be exploited to print new money or steal money, even when parties collude."
+[2]

-<u>As a classic tumbler</u> - TumbleBit can also be used as a classic Bitcoin tumbler. [[2]](https://eprint.iacr.org/2016/575.pdf)
+- As a classic tumbler.
+TumbleBit can also be used as a classic Bitcoin tumbler.
+[2]

-<u>Bitcoin compatibility</u> - TumbleBit is fully compatible with the Bitcoin protocol. [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Bitcoin compatibility.
+TumbleBit is fully compatible with the Bitcoin protocol.
+[2]

-<u>Scale ability</u> - Each TumbleBit user only need to interact with the Tumbler and the corresponding transaction party; this lack of coordination between all TumbleBit users makes scale ability possible for the tumbler mode. [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Scale ability.
+Each TumbleBit user only need to interact with the Tumbler and the corresponding transaction party; this lack of coordination between all TumbleBit users makes scale ability possible for the tumbler mode.
+[2]

-<u>Batch processing</u> - TumbleBit  supports one-to-one, many-to-one, one-to-many and many-to-many transactions in payment hub mode. [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Batch processing.
+TumbleBit  supports one-to-one, many-to-one, one-to-many and many-to-many transactions in payment hub mode.
+[2]

-<u>Masternode compatibility</u> - The TumbleBit protocol can be fully implemented as a service in a Masternode. "*The Breeze Wallet is now fully capable of providing enhanced privacy to bitcoin transactions through a secure connection.
-Utilizing Breeze Servers that are pre registered on the network using a secure, trustless registration mechanism that is resistant to manipulation and censorship.*" ([[6]](https://stratisplatform.com/2017/07/17/breeze-tumblebit-server-experimental-release), [[7]](https://stratisplatform.com/2017/09/20/breeze-wallet-with-breeze-privacy-protocol-dev-update), [[12]](https://stratisplatform.com/2017/08/10/bitcoin-privacy-tumblebit-integrated-into-breeze))
+- Masternode compatibility.
+The TumbleBit protocol can be fully implemented as a service in a Masternode.
+"The Breeze Wallet is now fully capable of providing enhanced privacy to bitcoin transactions through a secure connection.
+Utilizing Breeze Servers that are pre registered on the network using a secure, trustless registration mechanism that is resistant to manipulation and censorship." ([6], [7], [12])

-<u>Nearly production ready</u> - The NTumbleBit and Breeze implementations have gained testnet status.
+- Nearly production ready.
+The NTumbleBit and Breeze implementations have gained testnet status.

 #### Weaknesses

-<u>Privacy not 100% proven</u> - Payees have better privacy than the payers, and theoretically collusion involving payees and the Tumbler can exist to discover the identity of the payer. [[13]](https://www.bitcoinmarketinsider.com/tumblebit-wallet-reaches-one-step-forward)
+- Privacy not 100% proven.
+Payees have better privacy than the payers, and theoretically collusion involving payees and the Tumbler can exist to discover the identity of the payer.
+[13]

-<u>Tumbler service not distributed</u> - More work needs to be done to ensure persistent transaction state in case a Tumbler server goes down.
+- Tumbler service not distributed.
+More work needs to be done to ensure persistent transaction state in case a Tumbler server goes down.

-<u>Equal denominations required</u> - The TumbleBit protocol can only support a common denominator unit value. [[2]](https://eprint.iacr.org/2016/575.pdf)
+- Equal denominations required.
+The TumbleBit protocol can only support a common denominator unit value.
+[2]

 #### Opportunities for Tari

 Has benefits to Tari as a trustless Masternode matching/batch processing engine with strong privacy features.

-#### Threats for Tari
+#### Threats to Tari

-None
+None.

-### #2 Counterparty
+### Counterparty

 #### What is it?